wp-plugins/download-manager/readme.txt

 Check download stats and get push notification when someone downloads, install:

 * [WPDM API](http://www.wpdownloadmanager.com/download/wpdm-api/) - install this add-on in your site and configure api key
-* [WPDM form Abdroid](http://www.wpdownloadmanager.com/download/wpdm-android/) - Install the app in your android phone (app for iPhone is coming soon)
+* [WPDM for Abdroid](http://www.wpdownloadmanager.com/download/wpdm-android/) - Install the app in your android phone (app for iPhone is coming soon)

 == Installation ==